bonds/bonds.github.io/content/posts/recipes/2022-07-16-butter-chicken.md

 Using an immersion blender in the pot, blend together all the ingredients into a smooth sauce.
-Set to simmer and cook until thick, around 20 minutes.
+Set to simmer, stir occassionally, and cook until thick, around 20 minutes.
 Turn off the heat.
 Let the sauce cool for 5 minutes.